robudexIT/cm_serverless_aws_ecs_terraform/README.md

 ```

-6. On aws-ecs-fullstack-app-terraform/Code, I deleted client and backend folder.
+7. On **aws-ecs-fullstack-app-terraform/Code**, I delete client and backend folders.
 And replace it with my project code.

-7. On aws-ecs-fullstack-app-terraform/Infrastructure/main.tf file, I comment any dynamodb  related resources and settings and update some settings.
+8. In the **aws-ecs-fullstack-app-terraform/Infrastructure/main.tf** file, comment out any DynamoDB-related resources and settings, and update some settings.

 - module "security_group_alb_server"
 ```bash
   module "security_group_alb_server" {